This article is reproduced from the research of the Academia Sinica, and Pan-Science is the implementation unit of publicity and promotion.

 “I started the road of scientific research late at night.
 I am interested in computers and like to write programs.
 I went to the medical department of the Chinese Medical College in college, and my family also wanted me to be a doctor.
 However, during my internship, I found that I had no interest in treating patients.
 Instead, I was more interested in the problem or the disease itself.
 After talking with a few teachers, I decided not to be a doctor, and went to Tsinghua University to study life sciences, and then to the Academia Sinica.”

-Because of my medical background, I initially wanted to do research that could solve the problem immediately, such as treating cancer with a complex of proteins and toxins.
+Because of my medical background, I initially wanted to do research that might solve the problem immediately, such as treating cancer with a complex of proteins and toxins.
 But later I learned that without a deep understanding of the pathogenic mechanism and basic scientific research, it would be difficult to make a breakthrough.

 Later, I went to the Rockefeller University to study for a Ph.D.
 During my study at Rockefeller, everyone often communicated with each other, which greatly inspired me.
 At that time, I was studying structural biology, hoping to understand the real physiological process of disease, and I had unraveled the protein structure of HIV and human signaling.

 Before graduating from my Ph.D., I was exposed to neuroscience and was very interested, so I went to UCLA to do a postdoctoral study, studying developmental science in neuroscience, and wanted to understand how the brain uses different molecules to transmit between cells during development. message.
-At that time, I stayed in a large laboratory, and the teacher didn’t care about the students.
+At that time, I stayed in a large laboratory, and the teacher didn’t care regarding the students.
 They had to figure out their own way or learn from the people next to them.
 Many people were of high quality and the learning environment was very good.

 After that, I entered the National Institutes of Health (NIH) and started to open a laboratory with my own team.
 After 16 years, I really entered the field of neuroscience, and I am still doing related research until now.